ihandrian/PiRobot5/docs/training.md

 ## Overview

-The training system provides tools for training the PiRobot V.4's room mapping and navigation capabilities.
+The training system provides tools for training the PiRobot5's room mapping and navigation capabilities.
 It includes data collection, preprocessing, model training, and deployment tools.

 ## Components